dtscalibration/python-dts-calibration/docs/examples/notebooks/15Matching_sections.ipynb.rst

 Demonstration
 ~~~~~~~~~~~~~

-To demonstrate matching sections, we'll load the same dataset that was
+To demonstrate matching sections, we’ll load the same dataset that was
 used in previous notebooks, and modify the data to simulate a lossy
 splice, just as in notebook 14.